ijscreate/ABMinder/README.md

-# ABMinder: Your Ultimate ABM Learning Companion

-Welcome to ABMinder – your ultimate companion for mastering Business Mathematics, Business Finance, FABM 1, and Applied Economics!

-ABMinder is a mobile application developed by our dedicated team of researchers at Mother Theresa Colegio De Balatan.
-Designed specifically for ABM (Accountancy, Business, and Management) students, ABMinder aims to provide a comprehensive and interactive learning experience to support students in their academic journey.

-Key Features of ABMinder:

-1. Dictionary:
-   - Access a comprehensive dictionary of business and finance terms directly within the ABMinder app.
-   - Look up definitions, explanations, and examples to enhance your understanding of key terminology used in your studies.

-2. Calculator:
-   - Utilize specialized calculators for various financial calculations, such as compound interest, annuities, present value, and more.
-   - Tailored to the needs of ABM students, providing accurate and efficient solutions to complex mathematical problems.

-3. Lessons:
-   - Access detailed lessons and tutorials covering essential topics in Business Mathematics, Business Finance, FABM 1, FABM 2, Business Ethics, Principles of Marketing, Organization and Management, and Applied Economics.
-   - Carefully curated content designed to help you understand complex concepts and build a solid foundation in these subjects.
-   - (Note: Lessons are created using HTML.)

-4. Quiz:
-   - Test your knowledge and reinforce your learning with interactive quizzes and practice exercises.
-   - Track your progress and identify areas for improvement with quizzes designed to simulate exam conditions.

-5. Personalized Study Plans:
-   - Create personalized study plans tailored to your individual learning needs and goals.
-   - Set reminders, track your study time, and stay organized to maximize your productivity and academic success.

-6. Real-World Examples:
-   - Explore real-world examples and case studies to illustrate key concepts and their practical applications in the business world.
-   - Bridging the gap between theory and practice, helping you understand how theoretical concepts are applied in real-life scenarios.

-7. User-Friendly Interface:
-   - ABMinder features a user-friendly interface designed for seamless navigation and ease of use.
-   - Provides a convenient and accessible learning experience anytime, anywhere – whether at home, in the library, or on the go.
+# **ABMinder: Your Ultimate ABM Learning Companion**

+Welcome to **ABMinder** – the ultimate mobile app designed to support ABM (Accountancy, Business, and Management) students in mastering key subjects such as Business Mathematics, Business Finance, FABM 1, and Applied Economics!

+Developed by the dedicated team of researchers at **Mother Theresa Colegio De Balatan**, ABMinder offers a comprehensive, interactive learning experience to aid students in their academic journey.

+---

+## **Key Features**

+### **1. Dictionary**
+- Instantly access a robust dictionary of business and finance terms within the app.
+- Enhance your understanding with clear definitions, detailed explanations, and practical examples.

+---

+### **2. Calculator**
+- Perform financial calculations with specialized tools for:
+  - Compound interest
+  - Annuities
+  - Present value, and more
+- Tailored to the unique needs of ABM students for accurate and efficient solutions.

+---

+### **3. Lessons**
+- Explore detailed lessons on core topics like:
+  - Business Mathematics
+  - Business Finance
+  - FABM 1 & FABM 2
+  - Business Ethics
+  - Principles of Marketing
+  - Organization and Management
+  - Applied Economics
+- All lessons are crafted in HTML for an immersive learning experience.

+---

+### **4. Quiz**
+- Test your knowledge with interactive quizzes and practice exercises.
+- Track your progress and identify areas for improvement.
+- Quizzes simulate real exam conditions to prepare you for success.

+---

+### **5. Personalized Study Plans**
+- Create customized study plans based on your learning goals.
+- Set reminders, manage study time, and stay organized for maximum productivity.

+---

+### **6. Real-World Examples**
+- Dive into real-world case studies and examples that bring theoretical concepts to life.
+- See how business principles are applied practically in various scenarios.

+---

+### **7. User-Friendly Interface**
+- Enjoy a seamless, intuitive experience with ABMinder’s user-friendly design.
+- Learn anytime, anywhere – whether at home, the library, or on the go.

+---

+## **Exclusivity**
+ABMinder is exclusively available to students of **Mother Theresa Colegio De Balatan** as part of a **Practical Research 2 project**.

+**Team Members**:
+- Pauly Jean Abarrera
+- Jaressen Kyle Salcedo
+- Jakelyn Landagan
+- Mark Paul Calvelo
+- Jeric Mendoza
+- John Paul Maniscan
+- Kurt Hearick Mangente
+- Rowen Amarille

+---

+With ABMinder, mastering ABM subjects has never been easier.
+Start your journey toward academic success today! 🎓